docsforadobe/premiere-scripting-guide/docs/sequence/sequence.md

 Returns whether or not the sequence work area bar is enabled.

 !!! note
     The work area bar is disabled by default.
-To enable it, check ‘Work Area Bar’ in the sequence hamburger menu.
+To enable it, check 'Work Area Bar' in the sequence hamburger menu.

 **Parameters**